 Ramadan was hard especially with all the heat, but Ramadan is something special and we all tend to miss it when it is gone.
-So, here are 10 things we at Parhlo miss about Ramadan.
+So, here are 10 things we miss usually about Ramadan.

 I am pretty sure you all saw this one coming.
 Ramadan brings a lot of amazing food with it.
 The iftari table is basically like a snack table combined with the dining table which is right up my alley.
 There is not one person in this world who doesn’t like snacks.
 So, Ramadan is a win for everybody in terms of food.